Apprenticeship in Botanical Horticulture

 Sign up for our two-year practical horticulture course with day release academic study.

-The two-year Kew apprenticeship run by the School of Horticulture aims to teach the highest standards of professional craft horticultural skills by offering a structured training in amenity and botanical horticulture and underpinning knowledge from college study.
+We offer structured training in amenity and botanical horticulture, which is underpinned by knowledge from college study.
 The apprenticeship provides participants with employment to gain practical experience and an understanding of the horticultural operations at the Royal Botanic Gardens, Kew.

 The work placements are intended to make two major contributions to the scheme as a whole: the acquisition of craft, technical and employment skills, and the opportunity to work with a very wide range of plants, developing horticultural amenity and landscape features, and environments.